mmgustafson/RowONE/T5: Financial Plan.md

 Based on our growth and how much equipment is still in good condition, the 30% for buying equipment may change along with the 15% for repairs.

+Our main business is to provide customers with equipment that we purchase from a business partner, so buying equipment would be the second highest amount of cost.
+Also, the payment for employees, especially  for technology experts, is important to do our business; therefore, it accounts for 40%.

 ### Revenue Streams ###

 Our profits will primarily be acquired through online and on-site rentals.